-Schedule M-3 Part I asks certain questions about the corporation's financial statements and reconciles financial statement worldwide net income (loss) for the corporation (or consolidated financial statement group, if applicable), as reported on Schedule M-3, Part I, line 4, to net income (loss) per the income statement of the corporation for U.S. taxable income purposes, as reported on Schedule M-3, Part I, line 11.
+Schedule M-3 Part I asks certain questions about the corporation's financial statements and reconciles financial statement net income (loss) for the corporation (or consolidated financial statement group, if applicable), as reported on Part I, line 4, to net income (loss) of the corporation for U.S. taxable income purposes, as reported on Part I, line 11.

-Schedule M-3 Parts II and III reconcile financial statement net income (loss) for the U.S. corporation (or consolidated tax group, if applicable) (per Schedule M-3, Part I, line 11) to taxable income on Form 1120-PC, Schedule A, line 35.
+Schedule M-3 Parts II and III reconcile financial statement net income (loss) for the U.S. corporation (or consolidated tax group, if applicable), as reported on Schedule M-3, Part I, line 11, to taxable income on Form 1120-PC, Schedule A, line 35.
 For property and casualty insurance companies that prepare an annual statement, financial statement net income (loss) should be reported on the statutory basis on Part I, line 11.